March 2, 2022 Second Reading

-On Tuesday, December 7, 2021 at 7:00 PM at Driftwood Community Center, and Monday, December 13, 2021 at 7:00 PM at City Hall in room 219, Florida Atlantic University will be presenting redistricting options for the City of Hollywood Commission districts (not congressional, state, or county districts) to the residents.
+In December, 2021 Florida Atlantic University presented redistricting options for the City of Hollywood Commission districts (not congressional, state, or county districts) to residents.
 The options will be based upon information from the 2020 census data, comments from Commission members and residents.

 The City of Hollywood Charter Section 3.01, states that “the district boundaries shall be set by ordinance and updated after each decennial census or as otherwise required by law”.
 Over the past 10 years, the City of Hollywood has seen a growth in population of over 8%.
 Combined with future growth projections by Florida Atlantic University, the City could exceed 155,000 people by the year 2023.